-The Company uses estimates in the calculation of the liability and expenses for certain share-based incentive plans including, but not limited to, estimates of forfeitures, share price volatility, dividends, expected life of the award, risk-free interest rates, and Company performance.
+The Company uses estimates in the calculation of the liability and expenses for certain share-based incentive plans including, but not limited to, estimates of forfeitures, share price volatility, dividends, expected life of the award, and Company performance.
 These estimates are based on previous experience and may change throughout the life of an incentive plan.
 Such changes could impact the carrying value of contributed surplus, liabilities, net earnings, and comprehensive income in future periods.